Zaubeerer/zaubeerer.github.io/content/Tools/pelican_github_pages_namecheap_blog.md

 Therefore, I hope that I can cut your learning curve with this article to get you up and running faster!
 Of course, you can spend endless time on fine-tuning the blog in terms of style and functionality, which I partly describe in [an upcoming article]().
 However, that's totally optional and it's much better to have a minimalistic blog with good articles than no blog or a fancy blog without articles, right?

-So, let me know whether it was doable in 42 minutes (excluding the time you take to think about a proper domain :D) and share your blog address in the comment section below.
+So, let me know whether it was doable in 42 minutes (excluding the time you take to think about a proper domain name ;-)) and share your blog address in the comment section below.

-Looking forward to reading from you!
+Looking forward to reading from you! :man_technologist:

 Robin